ibm-cloud-docs/cloud-databases/ha-dr.md

 {:tip: .tip}
 {:download: .download}

-# Understanding high availability and disaster recovery for {{site.data.keyword.cloud}} Databases
+# Understanding high availability and disaster recovery for {{site.data.keyword.databases-for}}
 {: #ha-dr}

 {{site.data.keyword.cloud}} Databases use global load balancing to ensure a redundant, highly available platform is available for you to host your workloads and applications.